KTH/style/apps/style-web/src/content/en/styles/colors.md

 - `--unboxed-secondary-color` should have 4.5:1 contrast with `--bacakground-color`.
 It is recommended to have a 3:1 contrast with `--text-color`.

 ## Usage notes

-Different semantic tokens in some themes can be the same color.
-For example, `--background-color` and `--primary-on-color` are both "white" in default theme.

-However, they should not be used interchangeably because they might be different in different themes or in future available contexts.